Coronavirus (COVID-19): Should I enter into a rent repayment plan with my landlord?

 *Read this only if you live in the state of Washington.

 Why would I need a repayment plan?

-Under the governor's moratorium, renters have a right to ask for a repayment plan to pay rent that was due in March, April, May, June, July, August, September, or October of 2020 that you did not pay because of the pandemic.
+Under the governor's moratorium, renters have a right to ask for a repayment plan to pay rent that was due since March 2020 onward, which you could not pay because of the pandemic.

-You can't be evicted for failing to pay rent during the moratorium.
+You can't be evicted for failing to pay rent during the moratorium, if that failure is related to COVID-19.
 Your landlord may ask you to enter a repayment plan for unpaid rent.
-This plan has to be specific to your ability to pay.
-If you reject the plan, or fail to make payments on a plan you agree to, you may be evicted after the moratorium ends.
+This plan has to be specific to your own ability to pay.
+If you reject the plan or fail to make payments on a plan you agree to, you may be evicted after the moratorium ends.

 How do I decide if a repayment plan is reasonable?

-The governor's order says that a landlord cannot evict you unless you refuse or fail to pay on a repayment plan that is based on your own financial, health, or other circumstances.
+The governor's order says that a landlord cannot evict you for not paying rent unless you refuse or fail to pay on a repayment plan that is based on your own financial, health, or other circumstances.

 For example, if you have no income and no money, it may be reasonable to tell a landlord you can't pay on the back rent you owe until you have a job again.